cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   The MQ-1168 video chip in PEG-NR70 series devices is not emulated beyond framebuffer support, 2D acceleration is not available.

--   Formatting an unformatted memory stick in Clié devices that run PalmOS 3.x locks up PalmOS.
+-   Formatting an unformatted memory stick in Clié devices that run OS 3.x locks up PalmOS.
 CloudpilotEmu formats newly created cards, so there is no need to reformat them in PalmOS.

--   On PalmOS 5, keyboard input, clipboard and network integration are not currently available.
+-   On OS5, keyboard input, clipboard and network integration are not currently available.

 -   The emulated Tungsten|W does not provide a full 5-way D-pad, even though